A Sensible Approach to Business Development

 After running my own business for close to two decades and more than doubling street sales and then quadrupling corporate gifting sales, I appreciate the challenges that businesses, especially small businesses, face.
 One of the keys to growing a business is through business development.
 But what exactly is business development?
 Scott Pollack, a entrepreneur, wrote in a Forbes.com article that … “Business development is the creation of long-term value for an organization from customers, markets, and relationships.

-I understand that to grow a business requires not only a good product but a mix of customer service, project management combined with effective branding, marketing campaigns and when possible media campaigns too.
+I understand that growing a business requires not only a good product but a mix of customer service, project management combined with effective branding, marketing campaigns and when possible media campaigns .
 I visualize business development in terms of a Venn diagram.
 A Venn diagram visually shows the logical relation between sets, popularized by John Venn in the 1880s.
 Looking at business development in a multi tiered approach places as much value if not more value on an existing customer than finding the next customer.

-Image of business development venn diagram
+image of business development Venn diagram

 This approach encourages a businesses marketing plan to target their products or services to both existing or perspective clients, while also making sure that current clients are receiving a high level of customer service.